21th Ethical Forum of the University Foundation

 Its potential is evident.
 But it raises many ethical concerns.
 One of them is that ChatGPT draws directly or indirectly on countless open-access publications produced by scholars throughout the world.
 It could therefore be accused of taking unfair advantage of their work.
 For unlike Wikipedia, ChatGPT does not mention its sources and it is expected to rely, once fully operational, on a lucrative business model.

 Another concern is that the texts it produces, concise or richly developed, provide students with all they need to perform many tasks currently assigned to them as homework, tests or exams.

-The purpose of this Ethical Forum is to stimulate reflection on the important questions:
+The purpose of this Ethical Forum is to stimulate reflection on all this:

 Should the irruption of ChatGPT and similar applications be cheered or feared by our universities?

 Should the potential they offer be embraced or rejected?